 intra random access point (IRAP) access unit: An access unit in which the coded picture with nuh_layer_id equal to 0 is an IRAP picture.

+layer subtree: a subset of the layers of a layer tree including all the direct and indirect reference layers of the layers within the subset.

+layer tree: A set of layers such that each layer in the set of layers is a direct or indirected predicted layer or a direct or indirect reference layer of at least one other layer in the set of layers and no layer outside the set of layers is a direct or indirected predicted layer or a direct or indirect reference layer of any layer in the set of layers.

+layer tree partition: a subset of the layers of a layer tree including exactly one independent layer and all its direct or indirect predicted layers unless they are included in a layer tree partition with a smaller index of the same layer tree.

 leading picture: A picture that is in the same layer as the associated IRAP picture and precedes the associated IRAP picture in output order.

 non-base layer: A layer in which all VCL NAL units have the same nuh_layer_id value greater than 0.

+non-base layer subtree: a layer subtree that does not include the base layer.

 picture order count (POC): A variable that is associated with each picture and that uniquely identifies the associated picture among all pictures with the same value of nuh_layer_id in the CVS, and, when the associated picture is to be output from the decoded picture buffer, indicates the position of the associated picture in output order relative to the output order positions of the other pictures with the same value of nuh_layer_id in the same CVS that are to be output from the decoded picture buffer.

 picture order count (POC) resetting period: A sequence of access units in decoding order, starting with an access unit with poc_reset_idc equal to 1 or 2 and a particular value of poc_reset_period_id and including all access units that either have the same value of poc_reset_period_id or have poc_reset_idc equal to 0.